UltraEngine/Documentation/CPP/Entity_FindChild.md

 ## Returns

-Returns the first entity found with the specified name, or the number of children found.
+Returns the first entity found with the specified name, or an array of children found.

 ## Remarks